 Alcohol addiction, also known as alcoholism, is a general term for when someone drinks compulsively and cannot control their drinking.
 The condition can affect everyone regardless of gender, socioeconomic background or age.
 It is important to note that it is not simply about drinking a lot or getting drunk often; it is a serious condition that can have profound effects on every aspect of your life.

 Why do people become addicted to alcohol?

 There is no one answer to this question as there are many different routes to addiction.
 Some people may start drinking alcohol to cope with negative emotions such as sadness, anger or anxiety while others drink alcohol because it makes them feel good or because their social life and group of friends revolve around drinking.

 Some people are also more at risk of developing an addiction to alcohol than others.
 If you have a family history of addiction, are struggling with mental health issues or have experienced trauma, you may be more likely to develop an addiction.

 The UK has a big drinking culture which means many people’s addictions go unspotted.
 With regular drinking being seen as completely “normal”, it can be hard to know when your drinking habits have become a problem.

 Alcohol is legal to purchase so alcohol addiction is not as serious as addiction to illegal substances…

 False!
-Alcohol addiction can be just as serious as addiction to illegal drugs and cause just as much damage to your health, relationships and life.
+Alcoholism can be just as serious as addiction to illegal drugs and cause just as much damage to your health, relationships and life.

 You can only be addicted to alcohol if you drink every day…